 A woman responded anonymously to my most recent blog post by saying, “…I really have nothing to offer.
 I can’t see why anyone would want to marry me.”
-Then she goes on to add, “I’ve been treated like a loser throughout my life (starting with my mother, who abused me.)
+Then, she goes on to add, “I’ve been treated like a loser throughout my life (starting with my mother, who abused me).
 Now I can’t shake this ‘loser’ mentality.
-I feel inferior to every single person I meet; and, of course, that leads to people treating me like crap…” She goes on to say that that “sense of worthlessness is “slowly destroying” her.
+I feel inferior to every single person I meet; and, of course, that leads to people treating me like crap…” She concludes by saying that this “sense of worthlessness" is “slowly destroying” her.

 She is correct in pointing out that the attitudes we have towards ourselves, and towards the world in general, grow out of the way we are treated growing up.
 Some children are told that they are “no good,” sometimes in subtle ways and sometimes explicitly.
 They may be compared unfavorably to other children.
 They may be ignored or abused.
 Sometimes, paradoxically, that message is communicated by parents who are always telling their children they are great, even when they are messing up.
 The message that comes through, then, is that it does not matter to the parents whether or not their child is doing well.

-Having low self-esteem is not just a global sense of being worthless; it manifests itself in action—or in inaction--whenever the child--the grown child—attempts to do anything.
+Having low self-esteem is not just a global sense of being worthless; it manifests itself in action—or in inaction—whenever the child (and later, the grown child)—attempts to do anything.
 That person feels inadequate in social situations, including dating, and incapable of accomplishing any demanding (and desirable) work.
-When these feelings are severe, that individual becomes a failure.
-Feeling profoundly pessimistic, he/she will not try to accomplish anything worthwhile.
+When these feelings are severe, that individual becomes a "failure."
+Feeling profoundly pessimistic, he or she will not try to accomplish anything worthwhile.
 Anything challenging will seem to be too difficult.
 Expectations of failure become self-fulfilling.

-Such persons are also likely to feel guilty besides feeling inadequate and ineffectual.
+Such persons are also likely to feel guilty, in addition to feeling inadequate and ineffectual.
 They blame themselves for everything.
-They are suffering from a chronic, low-level depression which does not respond to anti-depressant drugs, although psychiatric practice being what it is nowadays, they are likely to be given a trial of these drugs.
-This is the reason that some studies suggest anti-depressants are no better than placebos.
+They are suffering from a chronic, low-level depression which does not respond to anti-depressant drugs—although psychiatric practice being what it is nowadays, they are likely to be given a trial of these drugs.
+This is part of the reason that some studies suggest anti-depressants are no better than placebos.
 This population of patients does not respond to them.
-They are not suffering from an illness, such as a major depression, which is a remitting and relapsing disorder; they are suffering from a set of long- held beliefs-- from misconceptions they have learned growing up.
-From ideas.
-Treatment has to be directed towards changing these ideas.
+They are not suffering from an illness, such as a major depression, which is a remitting and relapsing disorder; they are suffering from a set of long-held beliefs, stemming from misconceptions they have learned growing up—from ideas.
+Treatment, then, has to be directed towards changing these ideas.

-Luckily, even small changes can have big effects. (see my blog post, “Psychotherapy: Small Changes Can Have Big Effects.”)
+Luckily, even small changes can have big effects.
 A woman who learns not to snarl at men meets someone, finally, who is caring and reliable.
 A man who pretends to be ambitious is better respected on the job and is promoted.
-Being taken seriously by others helps the chronically discouraged person to feel better about himself/herself.
+Being taken seriously by others helps the chronically discouraged person to feel better about him- or herself.

 I have been thinking about what few words of advice I can offer the young, demoralized woman who wrote to me above.
 (I am of an age where every woman is young.)
 Two things come to mind:

-- DO NOT SAY ANYTHING BAD ABOUT YOURSELF WHEN DATING—OR WHEN GOING ON A JOB INTERVIEW.
+- Do not say anything bad about yourself when dating—or when going on a job interview.
 If you tell someone with whom you have a relationship that you are not worthy of him, he may be flattered initially that you think he is terrific.
-If you say it again and again, it becomes annoying.
+If you say it again and again, however, it becomes annoying.
 After all, you are impugning his judgment.
 If you continue to say it, you become convincing.

 It is possible for people with low self-esteem to rise above the influences of their childhood.
 After all, the world is full of people who are not their parents.